dluismendezpy/todo-firebase/README.md

 ## Notes

-This project is [Apache-2.0](https://github.com/dluismendezpy/todo-firebase/blob/master/LICENSE) licenced.
+- This project is [Apache-2.0](https://github.com/dluismendezpy/todo-firebase/blob/master/LICENSE) licenced.
+- This project is inspired by CodeExplained TodoProj.
+- This app isn't using env variables for testing purposes.
+- Check [package.json/scripts](https://github.com/dluismendezpy/todo-firebase/blob/master/package.json#L25) to see eslint and prettier shortcuts commands.